Updated May 25, 2023

 How to Get to Shri Kashi Vishwanath Temple?

 The Shri Kashi Vishwanath Temple is in the holy city of Varanasi, Uttar Pradesh, India.
 The temple is on the bank of the river Ganga.
 The easiest way to get to the temple is by car or taxi from Varanasi.
 It is about 15 km from the city center and takes about 30 minutes to reach.
-You can also take public transport, such as buses or auto-rickshaws, to get to the temple.
+You can also take public transport to get to the temple, such as buses or auto-rickshaws.

 We hope that this EDUCBA information on “Shri Kashi Vishwanath Temple” was beneficial to you.
 You can view EDUCBA’s recommended articles for more information,